 Massage CE hours are offered in a variety of formats and are available through many different providers.
 Most commonly, CE hours are earned through:

 - Home study courses

 Each format has its strengths and weaknesses, and you should consider which one will work best for you based on your learning style, schedule and the type of class(es) you need.
 As noted earlier, some states also have restrictions on the number of CE hours that can be completed online, so you need to make sure you achieve the right balance between online and classroom coursework.

-The best bet is to refer first to the state guidelines, then to the number of hours needed, and finally, to double check the type of hours required to make the most informed decision before you commit your time, money, and effort.
+Your best bet is to refer first to the state guidelines, then to the number of hours needed, and finally, to double-check the type of hours required to make the most informed decision before you commit your time, money and effort.
 The last thing you want is to complete a class that will not be applicable to your renewal when you are counting on it.
 While you’ll have the satisfaction of achieving some personal development, it may not comfort you that much when you can’t get your license renewed.

 Regarding continuing education, the NCBTMB has moved to the forefront of the charge in trying to create some basic guidelines for massage practitioners and massage instructors to follow.
 As such, they started to evaluate both what should be required of massage therapists as they advance in their careers, along with what CE providers should have to offer their students.

 In 2011, after facing criticism that they had not been stringent enough with their standards in evaluating massage education providers, they determined to redesign their approval criteria.
-As of 2013, they now have an upgraded CEU provider evaluation process.
+As of 2013, they now have an upgraded continuing education provider evaluation process.

-If you’d like to become a CEU provider or instructor, it’s a good idea to visit the NCBTMB website to get a baseline understanding of what they look for in an approved provider.
+If you’d like to become a continuing education provider or instructor, it’s a good idea to visit the NCBTMB website to get a baseline understanding of what they look for in an approved provider.
 While their benchmark is not law, it does suggest that at minimum, you’ll need:

 • Some prior teaching experience with a small group